jjhwbb/project-open-data.github.io/chief-data-officers.md

 Department of Housing and Urban Development     |                                             |
 Department of Justice                           |                                             |
 Department of Labor                             |                                             |
-Department of State                             |                                             |
+Department of Navy                              | Office of the Inspector General             | Johan Bos-Beijer Department of State                             |                                             |
 Department of the Interior                      |                                             |
 Department of the Treasury                      |                                             |